-Quoted fees are in effect in 2003-2004.
+Quoted fees are in effect in 2004-2005.
+The 2005-2006 fee schedule will be issued as soon as available from the Department of Parking Administration.
 Students wishing to pay for a parking permit are asked to include the appropriate payment in accordance with the following schedule with their total payment submission.
 Students who comply with this procedure will receive their parking decals in the campus mail prior to the commencement of classes.

 Per Semester Annual Rate

-Students in residence n/a \$162.14
+Students in residence N/A \$195.05

-Students off-campus \$92.30 \$276.91
+Students off-campus \$99.68 \$299.04

-Auxiliary - P.80 only n/a \$150.98

-Motorcycle n/a \$46.79
+Motorcycle N/A \$50.55

-Above rates, subject to change.
+Above rates are subject to change.